- What is the Information License Agreement (ILA)?

 During an evaluation quarter, trading activity is assessed on each Exchange independently.
-Users who achieve an ADV greater than or equal to one qualify for the waiver.
+Users who achieve the ADV threshold will qualify for the waiver.
 The qualification applies to the bill for each month in the next calendar quarter.

 No, the newly added market data will qualify as waived for the balance of the quarter it is granted and then be billed from the following quarter, unless the ADV threshold qualifying subscribers for a fee waiver is met during the initial waived quarter.

 Firm Administrators can complete all administrative tasks without the need for market data permissioned, including cancelling and holding company CME Globex orders.
 If an Administrator wants market data permissioned, the policy will waive fees for a single admin when at least one trading user at the firm has met the ADV threshold on a per Exchange basis.

 No, only trades submitted through CME Direct are eligible.

 Yes, CME Group will bill customer firms directly for real-time market data access on CME Direct.

 No, firms will be invoiced by CME Group and are required to pay CME Group directly.

 CME Direct can be used for deal entry to CME ClearPort without market data being permissioned.
 Market permission sets under the over-the-counter (OTC) venues are not billable.

 Yes, if you are an enabled CME Direct user and permissioned for market data at any point during the month, you will be charged.

 Firm Administrators can adjust market data permissions from the User Admin view in CME Direct.
 Additionally, users can be disabled from the User Admin view.